 NUTR 280 Community Health and Nutrition.
 Introduction to the role of the public and community nutrition professional.
 Overview of health care policy, health care systems and legislation, discussion of the legislative and regulatory basis of nutrition and dietetics practice, and advocacy.
 Discussion of current public health and nutrition problems, existing programs and other resources, health literacy, role of environment, and marketing for improving the health of the population, as well as application through development of an educational intervention for the community.
 Transportation may be required.
+Cross-listed with HLED 280.
 Prerequisite: NUTR 200 or 241; or junior standing by credits with co-registration in NUTR 241 and consent.
 3 semester credit hours.
+Engaged Learning.

 NUTR 290 Selected Topics in Nutrition.
 Special topics adjusted to the needs of the students.
 Topics may be changed so that the course may be repeated for credit.
 Course repeatable.
-Maximum number of units allowed 18.
 1-3 semester credit hours.
 Course repeatable.
-Maximum number of units allowed 18.
+Maximum number of units allowed is 18.

 NUTR 295 Nutrition Teaching.
 Supervised teaching of nutrition in laboratories.
 Prerequisite: NUTR 245, 246, 298 or 391; Nutrition majors only.
 1 semester credit hour.
 Engaged Learning.
 Department consent required.
 Course repeatable.
-Maximum number of units allowed 9.
+Maximum number of units allowed is 9.

 NUTR 298 Cultural Foods.
 An overview of the food habits of world cultures, including discussion of ways in which food, food production, food consumption and food rituals are associated with cultural norms, health and behaviors, social conventions, religious practices, and individual and group ways of living.
 Laboratory component provides exposure to traditional foods and food preparation techniques.
 Lab fee: \$160.

 Prerequisite: NUTR 244 and NUTR 245; co-registration required in lecture and lab (NUTR 298 A and B).
 2 semester credit hours.

 NUTR 300 Nutrition and Health Aspects of Disease.
 Pathophysiology and symptoms of chronic disease, with a focus on associations with inadequate/excess nutrition.
 Topics include cardiovascular disease, hypertension, diabetes, obesity, disordered eating and malnutrition.
 Applications to clinical and community settings, as well as the pre-planning phase of health education program planning.
 Not for students accepted into the Dietetics concentration.
 (NOTE: cannot receive credit for both NUTR 300 and 371).
-Prerequisite: BIOL 258, or BIOL 157 and 158; and NUTR 200, 201 or 241; and credit or co-registration in NUTR 251 or NUTR 315 or BCHM 261.
+Prerequisite: Grade of "C" or better in BIOL 155, BIOL 258, or BIOL 157 and 158.
+Grade of "C" or better in NUTR 200, 201, 231, or 241.
 4 semester credit hours.